 Hey there!
-Want to know how to file and shape your own natural nails like a pro?
-Well believe it or not there is a little bit of “science” to it.
+Do you want to know how to file and shape your natural nails like a pro?
+Well, believe it or not, there is a little “science” to it.

-Wondering what Keratin is?
 Keratin is a protein most commonly found in our nails and hair.
-And relatively speaking, Keratin is quite strong, and it does appreciate a little TLC.
+Relatively speaking, keratin is quite strong and appreciates a little TLC.
 Just think of how much you spend on your hair and nails with beauty visits.
-That being said if you leave it alone it also does well; and even when you abuse this protein (think about bleached hair and acetone soak-offs) this protein is also quite resilient.
+If you leave it alone, it also does well; even when you abuse this protein (think about bleached hair and acetone soak-offs), it is also quite resilient.

 So when figuring out how to file your own natural nails.
-The first thing you should be cautious of, is a good quality gentle nail file.
-And, frankly, if you can make it to your local pharmacy store, what they sell in their aisles is actually perfectly gentle for natural nails.
-(Nail pros on the other hand may not find the coarse grits they need for artificial nails.)
+The first thing you should be cautious of is a good quality gentle nail file.
+Frankly, suppose you can make it to your local pharmacy store.
+What they sell in their aisles is actually perfectly soft for natural nails.
+(Nail pros, on the other hand, may not find the coarse grits they need for artificial nails.)

-So now that you have your gentle file… How do you shape those natural nails?
+Now that you have your gentle file… How do you shape natural nails?

 Believe it or not… some people just want the most natural look.
 Their not necessarily sure they are into a square or round shape.
-They literally just want a “natural” shape.
+They literally just like a “natural” shape.

 What is the smile line of the natural nail?
 It is the opaque line that forms at the end of the last bit of nail plate connected to the nail bed; that then goes off into being the nail tip, or free edge.

-Look at your naturals right now, what are they already naturally doing?
-Is the smile line of your nail very deep? more straight?
+Look at your naturals right now.
+What are they naturally doing?
+Is the smile line of your nail profound?
+More straight?

-Now, in my case my nails tend to fan out just a little.
-What I mean by that is that I don’t have the same width from the cuticle area to the free edge.
+In my case, my nails tend to fan out just a little.
+I mean that I don’t have the same width from the cuticle area to the free edge.
 The free edge is slightly wider than the cuticle area part of my natural nail.
 If your natural nails fan out too, you’re probably not a fan.
-(Well that sounded kind of funny.)
+(Well, that sounded kind of funny.)
 Hey, neither am I!
-So you know I’m going to be filing those fanned out free-edges in.
+So, I will be filing those fanned-out free-edges in.

-Those natural nails will grow long and strong when you use a clipper only when you want to take down length quick, and use an emery board or gentle natural nail file to do so.
+Those natural nails will grow long and strong.
+Use a clipper only when you want to take down length quickly, and use an emery board or gentle natural nail file.

-Now, I’m sure you’ve wondered when filing your natural nails… ok what nails should be what length?
+I’m sure you’ve wondered when filing your natural nails… Ok, what nails should be what length?
 They cannot possibly all be the same length?

 So, typically the pointer (index) finger will grow the fastest.
 The thumb will grow the slowest.

-Typically also, your thumb and middle finger will be the wider nails.
-So because these nails are a bit wider, do consider leaving them a bit longer than the rest of your fingernails.
+Typically also, your thumb and middle finger will be the broader nails.
+So because these nails are a bit wider, consider leaving them a bit longer than the rest of your fingernails.
 But seriously, just a tad.

-And lastly your pinky finger, This one should be the shortest of them all, but just a tad shorter than your index and ring finger.
-I would not recommend you leave it as long as any of the 3 middle finger nails.
+Lastly, your pinky finger, This one should be the shortest of them all, but just a tad shorter than your index and ring finger.
+I would not recommend you leave it as long as any of the 3 middle fingernails.
 It will look freakishly weird.

-Lastly after all of that filing you most likely have accumulated debri underneath your fingernails.
-Grab a cuticle pusher and with the opposite end of the pusher tool scrape out those frills.
-Alternatively, you can grab a manicuring nail brush to scrub the underneath of them with alcohol.
+Lastly, you most likely have accumulated debris underneath your fingernails after all that filing.
+Grab a cuticle pusher and scrape out those frills with the opposite end of the pusher tool.
+Alternatively, you can grab a manicuring nail brush to scrub underneath them with alcohol.

-Alright, you’ve really put some intensity into filing those natural nails, wipe them down with a little bit of alcohol and a lint-free towelette, and nourish them back with a nourishing cuticle oil.
+Alright, you’ve really put some intensity into filing those natural nails.
+Wipe them down with a bit of alcohol and a lint-free towelette, and nourish them with cuticle oil.